Jordan arrests former officials close to ruling monarchy

 Jordan's state news agency said Saturday that two former senior palace officials “and others” have been arrested for “security reasons.”

-The report did not provide further details or name the others who were arrested.
+The agency did not provide further details or name the others who were arrested.

-Jordan, ruled by King Abdullah II, has long been a key Western ally and an island of stability in a turbulent region.
-It borders Israel, the Palestinian territories, Syria and Iraq.
+Jordan has long been a key Western ally and an island of stability in a turbulent region.
+It borders Israel, the Palestinian territories, Syria, Iraq, and Saudi Arabia.

+Abdullah has ruled Jordan since the 1999 death of of his father, King Hussein, who ruled the country for close to a half-century.
+Abdullah has cultivated close relations with U.S. and other Western leaders over the years, and Jordan was a key ally in the war against the Islamic State group.

+The country's economy has been battered by the coronavirus pandemic.
+Jordan, with a population of around 10 million, also hosts more than 600,000 Syrian refugees.

 Comments